cronn/ssh-proxy/README.md

 # SSH Proxy #

-A pure Java implementation to tunnel to TCP endpoints through SSH.
+A pure Java implementation to tunnel two TCP endpoints through SSH.
 It is an abstraction above [JSch][jsch] that is able to understand more sophisticated OpenSSH configurations (i.e. the `ProxyJump` and `ProxyCommand` options) which involve multiple hops to reach a target host.